biggestsonicfan/i960-CTOOLS-with-NINDY/README.md

 # CTOOLS 5.0 for i386 NetBSD
 The original source for these CTOOLS binaries came from a project hosted by Carnegie Mellon University.
 The original project information can be found here: https://www.cs.cmu.edu/afs/cs/project/cmcl/link.vcnectar/www/CreditNet.html

-The original binaries, mirrored here in this repo, can be found here: https://www.cs.cmu.edu/afs/cs/project/cmcl/link.vcnectar/gnu960/i386_nbsd1/bin/ with the documentation here: https://www.cs.cmu.edu/afs/cs/project/cmcl/link.vcnectar/gnu960/i386_nbsd1/html/tools/gnuhome.htm
+The original binaries, mirrored here in this repo, can be found here: https://www.cs.cmu.edu/afs/cs/project/cmcl/link.vcnectar/gnu960/i386_nbsd1/ with the documentation here: https://www.cs.cmu.edu/afs/cs/project/cmcl/link.vcnectar/gnu960/i386_nbsd1/html/tools/gnuhome.htm

-In order to run CTOOLS, you must either be on actual i386 hardware or, better yet, a virtual machine.
+In order to run CTOOLS, you must either be on actual i386 hardware, or better yet a virtual machine, with NetBSD.
 It can be installed from the ISO located here: http://wiki.netbsd.org/ports/i386/

 Once a machine is up and running, install git-base and mozilla-rootcerts in order to clone this repo.
 After the repo is cloned, install compat12 to be able to run the binaries.
 Chmod +x the executables and you should be good to run CTOOLS!
+You may want to enable sshd and connect via SSH to the machine for ease of access.

 # NINDY